kris-nader/scTherapy/README.md

 Done!
 ```
-We can visualize the results of each step and of the ensemble prediction:
+We can visualize the results of each individual tool and of the ensemble prediction:
 ```R
 visualize_malignant(patient_sample)
 ```